peterkia/eurekaclinical-user-service/README.md

 Returns a specified OAuthProvider object by the value of its name property, which is unique.

 ## `/api/protected/logintypes`
-A read-only endpoint for retrieving information about available login types, which include 1) authenticating using Eureka!
+Retrieves information about available login types, which include 1) authenticating using Eureka!
 Clinical's built-in login screen or 2) authenticating with a trusted third party provider like an OAuth provider.

 ### Role-based authorization
 None

+### Requires successful authentication
+Yes

 ### LoginType object
 Properties: